Losant/losant-docs/docs/edge-compute/edge-agent-installation.md

 sudo apt-get update
 ```

 ## Installing The Docker Repository

-For more information on any of the following setps, please see the Docker documenation for [installing Docker on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+For more information on any of the following steps, please see the Docker documentation for [installing Docker on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 You can also find specific instructions for your particular OS.

 Before installing Docker, it is recommended to install the Docker repository.
 The first step, allowing `apt` to use a repository over HTTPS: